Blog · Review Essay · Last reviewed June 19, 2026

 The practical lesson is simple: before automating work, interrogate its claim on human life.
 Does the task help someone act, understand, heal, build, learn, repair, decide, care, or contest?
 Or does it mostly feed a hierarchy's need for proof that something is happening?

-This question belongs beside the site's recurring concerns with labor, legibility, dashboards, classification, and institutional speech.
+This question belongs beside recurring concerns with labor, legibility, dashboards, classification, and institutional speech.
 AI makes the question sharper because it lowers the cost of producing official-looking language.
 A weak process can now generate stronger paperwork.
 A vague decision can now receive a fluent explanation.
 A meeting can now leave behind a polished memory that nobody fully owns.

 Graeber's book remains worth reading because it refuses the default assumption that all paid activity is evidence of social need.
 In an AI institution, that refusal becomes a governance tool.
 Do not optimize the ticket queue until you know why the tickets exist.
 Do not automate the report until someone can say who uses it and for what.
 Do not celebrate productivity when the output is only more convincing performance of work.